ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 KMIP for VMware also connects to {{site.data.keyword.cloud_notm}} Key Protect by using the {{site.data.keyword.cloud_notm}} private network rather than the public internet, and is additionally protected by TLS encryption and authentication.

 When integrated with {{site.data.keyword.cloud_notm}} Key Protect, KMIP for VMware periodically validates that your service ID has sufficient permission to your Key Protect instance and Customer Root Key.
-In {{site.data.keyword.at_full}}, you might occasionally see *wrap* events from Key Protect for these checks.
-The checks are started by the service ID and are not paired with corresponding key creation events from KMIP for VMware.

-{{site.data.content.impnote-at-deprecation}}

 #### KMIP for VMware and Hyper Protect Crypto Services
 {: #kmip-design-topology-hpcs}